 - If necessary, install the Microsoft Silverlight browser plug-in.
 LabVIEW requires the Microsoft Silverlight browser plug-in to enable and configure the Application Web Server.

 - Click the Install Microsoft Silverlight button or if the button does not appear, refer to the Microsoft Website at www.microsoft.com to download the Microsoft Silverlight plug-in.

 - Follow the on-screen prompts to install the Microsoft Silverlight plug-in.

 - After you finish the installation, refresh the browser or reenter the URL to display NI Web-Based Monitoring and Configuration.

-- Click Login and enter a username and password to gain access to NI Web-Based Monitoring and Configuration for the system.
+- In the Login dialog box, enter a username and password to gain access to NI Web-Based Monitoring and Configuration for the system.
 If you have not established security settings for NI Web-Based Monitoring and Configuration on the system, enter the username Admin and a blank password to gain access using the default credentials.

-- Click the Web Server Configuration button to display the Web Server Configuration page.
+- After you login, click the Web Server Configuration button in the left frame to display the Web Server Configuration page.

 Creating a Web Service Project and Build Specification

 - Create a LabVIEW Project to organize and build a Web service application.